East Cowes Castle (painting)

 Regency era architect John Nash, who has designed the building himself.
 It was the artist's first visit to the island, which has inspired one of his breakthrough works Fishermen at Sea, in more than three decades.
 While there he witnessed the Regatta, founded the previous year by the Royal Yacht Club, producing many sketches of the various vessels.

 Nash commissioned two works from Turner inspired by the Regatta, both of which were displayed at the Royal Academy's Summer Exhibition at Somerset House in 1828.
 It was widely praised by critics, and John Ruskin later wrote it was "to my mind, one of the highest pieces of intellectual art existing".
-Today it is in the Victoria and Albert Museum having been donated by the art collector John Sheepshanks in 1857.
+Today it is in the Victoria and Albert Museum having been donated by the art collector John Sheepshanks as part of the Sheepshanks Gift in 1857.